iamwhil/graph19/README.md

 This will load the component.
 It will first require the components lib/component_name.rb and then the lib/component_name/engine.rb.

 What if we have LOTS of components?
-Well then lets make a Booter.
+Well then lets include the Booter.

-The booter can have an array of the components that you want to run for a given app.
+The Booter can have an array of the components that you want to run for a given app.
 And then in the Gemfile:

 ```
 Booter.app.components.each do |comp|
   gem comp.name, path: comp.path
 end
 ```

+See the booter.rb file.
+Thanks Al.

 ### Migrations.